Current Planned Developments in Greater Estero

 The Development on the Northwest corner of US 41 and Coconut Road (Woodfield Development)

-Parking solutions have been thoughtfully integrated to minimize visual impact, with most spaces cleverly concealed from public view.
+Parking solutions have been integrated to minimize visual impact, with most spaces cleverly concealed from public view.
 Enhanced landscape planning further enriches the community’s ambiance, promising residents a serene and verdant environment to call home.

 The Hospital Corp of America’s Property East of US 41, North of Hertz – “Northpoint”

-Although HCA Healthcare purchased 100 acres in Estero for $52.5 million in 2019, it is Engage Estero’s understanding that much of the property has been sold.
+Although HCA Healthcare purchased 100 acres in Estero for $52.5 million in 2019, it is now selling a large part of the property.
 They will keep part of the site on the north side for a medical complex.
-Because no contract has been agreed upon, the potential outcome and range of options for the property still need to be clarified.
-If a large part of the property is sold to a developer, it seems unlikely that a hospital will be built on the site.
+Because no contract has been agreed upon, the potential outcomes and options for the property still need clarification.
+The property on US 41 is north of the Hertz Building and borders Via Coconut on the eastern boundary.

 Via Coconut (via Coconut on the west side of Genova)